MonashBI/banana/CONTRIBUTING.rst

 when submitting your request.

-Note that project-specific analyses can be implemented in sub-classes of core Banana "Study" classes, so it is not always necessary to make changes in Banana itself.
+Note that project-specific analyses can be implemented in sub-classes of core Banana "Analysis" classes, so it is not always necessary to make changes in Banana itself.